open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 ## Semaphores

-Up to know we've learned how to create critical sections that can be accessed by **only one thread** at a time.
+Up to now, we've learned how to create critical sections that can be accessed by **only one thread** at a time.
 These critical sections revolved around **data**.
 Whenever we define a critical section, there is some specific data to which we cannot allow parallel access.
 The reason why we can't allow it is, in general, data integrity, as we've seen in our examples in `support/race-condition/`